top of page

 My Approach

 I am a member of the Center for Object Relations and the Northwest Alliance for Psychoanalytic Study.
 I am committed to ongoing education to broaden my understanding of trauma, human development, and how systems impact our individual lives.
-I am passionate about abolitionist thought, anti-racism, and understanding the impacts of white supremacy.
+I am passionate about anti-racism and understanding the impacts of white supremacy.
 I also participate in ongoing clinical supervision and consultation.

 Plant in a Pot